-7. FUNDRAISING
+7. Fundraising

 L3Harris is very generous to the team, but we also need to raise funds to help offset team travel costs.
-Fundraising may include bottle/can drives, pizza and candy sales at the high school, car washes, pancake breakfasts, etc. Fundraising forms are submitted through the team treasurer with estimates on costs and profit.
+Fundraising may include bottle/can drives, car washes, pancake breakfasts, etc. Fundraising forms are submitted through the team treasurer with estimates on costs and profit.
 (See section 3.2.6 for the fundraising achievements expected from new and returning team members.)